Raychaudhuri equation in scalar-tensor theory: Introduction

 This paper is organized as follows.
-In section \ref{sec2} we discuss the Raychaudhuri equation and CC in the context of GR.
-In the next section \ref{sec3} we introduce the non-minimally coupled scalar-tensor theory and write down the necessary expressions within this framework.
-Section \ref{sec4} includes examination of CC for Brans-Dicke scalar field and Bekenstein scalar field in static spherically symmetric spacetimes and section \ref{sec5} includes that for cosmological spacetimes.
-The last section \ref{sec6} consists of some concluding remarks.
+In section \ref{sec2}, we briefly discuss the RE and the CC in the context of GR.
+We introduce NMCSTT in section \ref{sec3}.
+In this section, we derive the general expressions which are necessary for the rest of the work.
+Section \ref{sec4} describes an examination of the CC for the Brans-Dicke and the Bekenstein scalar field theory in static spherically symmetric spacetimes.
+Section \ref{sec5} discusses the same for cosmological spacetimes.
+The last section (section \ref{sec6}) consists of some concluding remarks.